 Through this challenge, you’ll learn how to use the 5 Levels of Fatigue to reap the benefits of caffeine while avoiding addiction, dependence, tolerance, and toxicity.

-I’m a sucker for puns, platitudes, alliterations and bold, symmetrical logos.
-This month’s pick has it all.
-Moreover, summer is the best time to try new things, whether it’s exploring a new city or sampling new food.
-This month’s pick is a drink I wouldn’t normally choose, for reasons I’ll explain later, but I just HAD to try it, for reasons I’ll explain later.
+Summer is the best time to try new things, whether it’s exploring a new city or sampling new food.
+This month’s pick is one I wouldn’t normally try but felt compelled by the gorgeous design to give it a shot.

 The Energy Drink of the Month for June 2015 is Spider Energy Mimic.